Why are you so tired even after a full night’s sleep?

 “Before seeing a doctor for fatigue, take a look at your diet and try to eat in a healthier, more balanced way,” he says.

-“Our bodies were made to exert a certain amount of energy,” says Dr. Prylinski.
+“Our bodies were made to exert a certain amount of energy,” Dr. Prylinski says.
 “When you don’t get enough physical activity, your body won’t function properly and perform as well as it should.”

-Exercise can make a difference in your energy levels because it balances your hormones and helps set your circadian rhythm, promoting better sleep.
+Exercise can improve energy levels by balancing hormones and helping set the circadian rhythm, which promotes better sleep.

 “I think people underestimate how much their mood affects their energy levels,” he says.
 “Managing stress is crucial to helping your body function at its highest level.”